w3f/polkadot-wiki/docs/learn-kusama-vs-polkadot.md

 ---
 id: learn-kusama-vs-polkadot
-title: Comparing Polkadot and Kusama
+title: What is the difference between Polkadot and Kusama?
 sidebar_label: Comparing Polkadot and Kusama
 ---

-# What is the difference between Polkadot and Kusama?

-Although they are built on nearly the same codebase, Polkadot and Kusama are independent, standalone networks with different priorities.
+Although they share many parts of their code, Polkadot and Kusama are independent, standalone networks with different priorities.
 Kusama is wild and fast; great for bold experimentation and early-stage deployment.
 Polkadot is more conservative, prioritizing stability and dependability.

 ## What the two networks have in common